 A. Yes, just make it clear on your order form exactly what you want.

 Q. Will you do higher resolution scanning for me if I really want it ?

 A. We don't think that 99.9% of our customers really need to have their slides scanned at an exceedingly high resolution unless they plan on having prints made that are poster size.
 We offer scanning at 4000ppi which is very high resolution.

 Q. What is the size that I will end up with when you are done scanning my paper photos?

 A. We save the images at the original size and at 600 pixels per inch.

 Q. I have 35mm slides that all have 2" x 2" mounts but they have different film sizes.
 Do I have to sort them into categories by film size?

 A. As long as the mounts are the same, it doesn't matter what the film size is unless you have "127" size slides.
 These are the slides that are in 2x2" mounts but only have a cardboard border of about 1/4" all around.
 These need to be stacked separately and require special scanning and cost more.

 Q. I know that the dyes on slides fade, usually to Red but, do slides get blurry as well?

 A. Yes. the dyes on the slides do also blur or lose detail as they age.
 We have seen it on so many slides.
 There just can't be that many bad photographers or cameras or cheap lenses out there.
-I would say that out of most of the slides we scan, probably 85% have lost their sharpness and some look downright blurry and mushed together.
+I would say that out of most of the slides we scan, probably 85% have lost their sharpness and some look downright blurry and with colors mushed together.